.png)

 It's always some version of the same pitch: beat the market, access returns you can't get anywhere else.

-Your deal feels unique.
-So does everyone else's.
-That opportunity has a cost — in many cases, far more than most realize.
+Your deal feels unique...so does everyone else's.
+That opportunity has a cost and in many cases, far more than most realize.

 Illiquidity is the most obvious.
 Capital is typically locked up for 7 to 12 years.
 You give up flexibility which is one of the most valuable advantages wealth provides.
 Life doesn't operate on a fund timeline.

 Leverage runs through every deal.
 Borrowed money amplifies outcomes in both directions.
-When rates are low, it can look like skill.
+When rates are low, it looks like skill.
 When conditions change, it accelerates losses.
 And you're committed through the cycle.

 Cash flow is largely nonexistent.
 These structures are designed to defer returns.
 You may go years without meaningful distributions while your capital is tied up.